 Brands that hope to attract consumers with the promise of a high impact THC experience, might opt for a powerful display font to help establish that bold connection.

-While it might seem like there’s an endless array of fonts to choose from, most can be slotted into one of five style groups: serif, sans serif, slab, script, and display, which is also sometimes referred to as decorative.
+While it might seem like there’s an endless array of fonts to choose from, most can be slotted into one of six style groups: serif, sans serif, slab, script, monospace and display, which is also sometimes referred to as decorative.

 Serif and sans serif are the two most important font groups to get to grips with.
 Indeed, serif is probably the oldest style of font in use, with written records of it dating all the way back to the 5th century BC.
 Serif fonts are characterized by a distinguished combination of thick and thin lines and are most commonly associated with luxury brands and luxury industries.
 Giorgio Armani is one of the most famous luxury brands to don a modern serif font as its word mark logo.